 Awards are presented at the Spring Conference to Toastmasters who demonstrate outstanding commitment, dedication and leadership to their clubs, areas, divisions and our organization as a whole.
 Club members benefit by understanding the qualities of past winners who are examples of those who go above and beyond in their participation in Toastmasters.

 The district’s conference is an annual weekend event held in the Spring at the pinnacle of the District 99 Toastmasters’ year.
-Toastmasters gather from all across the district for 3 days of learning, competition, conducting the district’s business, renewing old friendships and making new ones.
-It is all about the power of the community expressed through a first-class program packed with activities, food, entertainment, awards and educational presentations by keynote speakers and thought leaders.
+Toastmasters gather from all across the district for a weekend of learning, speech contests, conducting the district’s business, renewing old friendships, and making new ones.
+It is all about the power of the community expressed through a first-class program packed with exciting activities, food, entertainment, opportunities to network, awards, educational presentations by keynote speakers and thought leaders.

 A critical element to creating a successful district that supports all clubs to achieving excellence is providing effective training for club leaders and division and area directors.
 Without properly trained leaders at every level, districts and clubs cannot meet members’ needs or introduce the benefits of Toastmasters to others.

 Training for division and area directors occur three times a year, in June, August and January.
 The August training provides the opportunity to train these district officers who couldn’t make the June session.